MaJerle/stm32-usart-uart-dma-rx-tx/README.md

 - USART: Universal Synchronous Asynchronous Receiver Transmitter
 - TX: Transmit
 - RX: Receive
-- HT: Half-Transfer Complete event/flag for DMA
+- HT: Half-Transfer Complete DMA event/flag
-- TC: Transfer Complete event/flag for DMA
+- TC: Transfer Complete DMA event/flag
-- RTO: Receiver Timeout event/flag
+- RTO: Receiver Timeout UART event/flag
 - IRQ: Interrupt

 ## General about UART

-> STM32 has peripherals such as USART and UART.
-Difference between them is that USART includes advance feature such as optional synchronous communication, not available in UART.
-If these features are not used, USART and UART peripherals can be considered identical.
+> STM32 has peripherals such as USART, UART or LPUART.
+Difference between them is not relevant for this purpose since concept can be applied to all of them.
+In few words, USART supports synchronous operation on top of asynchronous (UART) and LPUART supports Low-Power operation in STOP mode.
+When synchronous mode or low-power mode is not used, USART, UART and LPUART can be consideted identical.
+For complete set of details, check product's reference manual and datasheet.

-> For the sake of this application note, we will use term **UART** only, while exactly same applies to **USART** peripherals aswell.
+> For the sake of this application note, we will only use term **UART**.

-UART in STM32 allows customers to configure it using different transmit(`TX`)/receive(`RX`) modes:
+UART in STM32 allows configurion using different transmit (`TX`) and receive (`RX`) modes:

 - Polling mode (no DMA, no IRQ)
-	- Application is polling for status bits to check if any character has been transmitted/received and read it fast enough in order to not-miss any byte
+	- P: Application is polling for status bits to check if any character has been transmitted/received and read it fast enough in order to not-miss any byte
-	- P: Easy to implement
+	- P: Easy to implement, simply few code lines
-	- C: Easy to miss received characters in bursts
+	- C: Can easiy miss received data in complex application if CPU cannot read registers quickly enough
 	- C: Works only for low baudrates, `9600` or lower
-	- C: Application must periodically (with high frequency) check for new characters, usually not always possible at complex systems
 - Interrupt mode (no DMA)
-	- UART triggers interrupt and CPU jumps to service routine to handle each received byte separately
+	- P: UART triggers interrupt and CPU jumps to service routine to handle each received byte separately
 	- P: Commonly used approach in embedded applications
 	- P: Works well with common baudrates, `115200`, up to `~921600` bauds
 	- C: Interrupt service routine is executed for every received character
-	- C: May stall other tasks in high-performance MCUs if interrupts are triggered for every character
+	- C: May decrease system performance if interrupts are triggered for every character for high-speed baudrates
-	- C: May stall operating system when receiving burst of data, interrupt priority must be higher than operating system maximum is
 - DMA mode
 	- DMA is used to transfer data from USART RX data register to user memory on hardware level.
 No application interaction is needed at this point except processing received data by application once necessary
 	- P: Transfer from USART peripheral to memory is done on hardware level without CPU interaction